Access to a sub-page is via:

 clicking the drop-down link in the above Menu

 showing as a downward arrow v

 Carshalton Rifle Club is one of the leading target shooting clubs in London with a wide range of activities and shooting disciplines available to our club members.
-Our clubhouse and indoor range is open all year round and it’s possible to shoot five days a week.
-There is a style of shooting to appeal to just about everyone, ranging from air pistols through to small-bore and full-bore rifles.
+Our clubhouse and indoor range is open all year round and it’s possible to shoot five nights a week.
+There is a style of shooting to appeal to just about everyone, ranging from air pistols and rifles, through to small-bore and full-bore rifles.

 The aim of our club is to promote the sport of Target Shooting within the UK, and as such, we welcome inquiries from anyone with a genuine interest in taking up the sport.
 Within our club, we have members with a wide variety of skills and interests.
-Adding to this, we actively promote internal and external competitions as a way of improving a shooter’s skill – however, this not compulsory and the emphasis is on enjoying the sport!
+Adding to this, we actively promote internal and external competitions as a way of improving a shooter’s skill – however, this is not compulsory and the emphasis is on enjoying the sport!
 Do remember though, as with all sports, you get more out of it the more you put in!